CMPN-CODECELL/Hacktoberfest2020/README.md

 ## Prizes
 Make 4 valid Pull requests in the month of October to be elligible for a limited edition T-shirt or plant a tree :innocent:.
-The first 70,000 winners are elligible for the prizes :blush:
+The first 70,000 winners are elligible for the prizes

 ## Hall of Fame code
 [![First](https://sourcerer.io/fame/CMPN-CODECELL/CMPN-CODECELL/Hacktoberfest2020/images/0)](https://sourcerer.io/fame/CMPN-CODECELL/CMPN-CODECELL/Hacktoberfest2020/links/0)